WSU-kduncan/cicd-3120-kaitlynnewsad/README.md

 ## Part 3
+Clone Github repo to remote ubuntu that you have ssh into.

+Install both docker and webnook onto remote system.

+Create two files:

+- restart.json : hook config file.
+-
+- pull-restart.sh : script that will call config file

 - Container restart script
     - What it does?

+      The script will ill any other version old versions of the container.

+      Will also kill any unused containers or images.

+      Will get updated images and run the container on poer 80.

 - Webnook task defintion file
     - What it does?

+      Will define the files the webnok needs to call.

+      Will use the webnook you created in docker and will use that id to call the server.

+      Will call on the script called push-restart.

+      If succesfully done the webnook will print a message.

 - Seeting up a webnook on the server
     - How you created you own listener?